The views expressed by the host of this program now documented to be almost always right 99.6% of the time.

 Paul McCartney of the Beatles.

-Anyway, folks, uh, we are out of busy broadcast moments for this segment, but I have to share with you some news.
+Anyway, folks, we are out of busy broadcast moments for this segment, but I have to share with you some news.

-Do you Mark Belling for the next two days and be all out all next week and Monday the 14th because we're picking up a new puppy, another old English sheepdog.
+I'm going to be out all next week and Monday the 14th because we're picking up a new puppy, another old English sheepdog to create even more havoc in the household for pumpkin.

-Anyway, back close it up right after this.
+Anyway, back, close it up right after this.

 Well, another exciting excursion.